Was Sundance 2020 one of the first festivals hit by coronavirus in the US?

 A spokesperson for the Sundance festival also said there were no reported cases at the festival adding: “We’re sorry to hear that any of our festival attendees were unwell either during or after our January edition.
 We are not aware of any confirmed festival-connected cases of COVID-19.”

-But Dean Hart, a microbiologist and expert in virus transmission, says there’s a good chance coronavirus did sweep through Park City during the run of the festival given that the Wuhan lockdown began on January 23, the same day Sundance started, despite no cases officially being confirmed.
+But Dean Hart, a microbiologist and expert in virus transmission, said there was a good chance coronavirus did sweep through Park City during the run of the festival given that the Wuhan lockdown began on January 23, the same day Sundance started, despite no cases officially being confirmed.

 “Logic dictates that they most probably did have it,” he added.
 “With Sundance, you’ve got the perfect formula for this virus to really go to town and contaminate everybody.”

 Meanwhile, Robert De Niro was among a list of celebrities leading a call for politicians to avoid a “return to normal” post-lockdown, and to instead “undertake a profound overhaul of our goals, values, and economies”.
+Other names signing the letter included Madonna and Cate Blanchett.